harvardartmuseums/api-docs/README.md

 The **IIIF presentation service** is accessed through a separate service.
 Read more about the capabilities of the IIIF Presentation API at http://iiif.io/api/presentation/2.1/.

-A top level collection is at:
+The top level collection is at:

 ```
 https://iiif.harvardartmuseums.org/collections/top